TREASURIES-Prices gain on safety buying as stocks slide

 “We’ve looked at the 14 occasions where payrolls were up over 250,000 in a given month and when you look at the following month, there’s almost an immediate return to trend,” said Thomas Simons, a money market economist at Jefferies in New York.

-Federal Reserve Chairman Jerome Powell is due to speak about the economic outlook at an event in Chicago on Friday.
+Also on Friday, Federal Reserve Chairman Jerome Powell is due to speak on the economic outlook at an event in Chicago.
 (Editing by Jonathan Oatis) )